EmanueliMonteiro/WEB301_Assignments/README.md

-Use [this link](https://www.webmobilefirst.com/en/devices/) to find the mobile devices resolution.
+Use [this link](https://www.webmobilefirst.com/en/devices/) to find your mobile devices resolution.
+Note your phone and its resolution below.

-Name: Emanueli Camila Ubiali Monteiro
+Your name: Emanueli Camila Ubiali Monteiro

-Phone model: Iphone 13 (2021)
+Your phone model: Iphone 13 (2021)

-Resolution: 390 px (width) x 844 px (height)
+Resolution: 390 pixels width x 844 pixels height